linepogl/impartial-pipes/doc/Mapping/p_values.md

 ## p_values

-Partial function to map to the values of an iterable.
+Returns a partial function that maps to the values of an iterable.

 ### Syntax